mohamed-chs/chatgpt-history-export-to-md/README.md

 ## Notes

+This project requires Python 3.8.7 or higher if on Windows.
+See [known issue](https://github.com/prompt-toolkit/python-prompt-toolkit/issues/1023#issue-534396318)

 This is just a small thing I coded to help me see my convos in beautiful markdown, in [Obsidian](https://obsidian.md/) (my go-to note-taking app).

 I wasn't a fan of the clunky, and sometimes paid, browser extensions.